 The Company believes that the current balance of skills in the Board as a whole reflects a very broad range of personal, commercial and professional skills.
-The Directors' varied backgrounds and experience give Symphony a good mix of the knowledge and expertise necessary to manage the business effectively (see biographies on pages 20 to 21).
+The Directors' varied backgrounds and experience give Symphony a good mix of the knowledge and expertise necessary to manage the business effectively (see biographies on page 25).